ozwater_keynote+speaker_website_header

 Dr Mark Fletcher

-Global Water Lead at Arup
+Chair of British Water and Global Water Lead at Arup

 Thursday 22 May

-Mark leads the Global Water Business of Arup.
+He also leads the Global Water Business of Arup.
 He has been with Arup for 37 years.
 He is an international thought leader on sustainable water management, nature-based solutions and water resilience and has worked around the world.

 He is on the Organising Committee for Singapore International Water Week and has led the initiative to include Young Water Professionals at Stockholm World Water Week for the last 8 years.